w3c/wot-usecases/USE-CASES/README.md

 Please submit your use cases to using a GitHub issue with the provided Use Case template.
   - A Pull Request is preferred if you are a member of the WoT IG or WG.
 For external collaborators, issues are the only way to submit Use Cases.
-2. Make sure to use <https://w3c.github.io/wot-usecases/#definitions> when formulating your use case.

 ## After approval by the Use Cases TF